csaminak/JavaScript30/03 - CSS Variables/readme.md

 ### CSS variables

-Playing around with CSS variables using JavaScript
+Using Javascript to play around with CSS variables to change an image

+##### Notes
+- **:root** will always select the document's top-most element in the document tree
+- **dataset** is an object with the various date attributes and their value